sergzin/flamingbutter/Readme.md

     - py2neo==2.0.8
     - requests==2.9.1

-On Windown use Vagrant + Virtualbox.
+On Windows use Vagrant + VirtualBox.
 From the root of the project type `vagrant up`
+When VM is up open in Neo4j browser http://localhost:7474/browser/

 ### Files